IIIF/cookbook-recipes/index.md

 {% include misc/button.html button_link="recipe/matrix/" button_label="See IIIF viewer support" %}
 {{ theme.block-end }}

+## Presentation API Versions

+The cookbook contains recipes primarily for version 3 of the IIIF Presentation API.
+Where a recipe has been written for only version 4, or for both versions 3 and 4, that is indicated following the recipe title.

 ## Code samples

 As well as viewer support, the cookbook provides links to code samples in various development libraries to aid developers who hope to re-create these recipes in Code.
 You can see a full list of recipes with code samples in the [code samples](recipe/code/) page.